SonamKul9527/Lead_Scoring_Case_Study/README.md

 * Assignment Subjective Questions.pdf - Subjective Q&A provided are answered in this File
 * EXECUTIVE SUMMARY.pdf - Summary of the Outcome worked on in the Python file
 * Lead Score  CASE STUDY(Presentation).pdf - Final Presentation for Lead Scoring project

+# Steps covered in case study

+* Understanding and Cleaning the data
+* Exploratory Data Analysis
+* Splitting the Data into Train and Test Dataset
+* Creating Dummy Variables
+* Selecting the features using RFE
+* Building the Model
+* Model Evaluation
+* Prediction using both Train and Test Datasets